RUGSoftEng/2018-Evidencio/README.md

 You will also need to run it every time there is a new database migration available.

+To enable the task scheduler, add the following cron entry:

+    * * * * * php /path-to-your-project/artisan schedule:run >> /dev/null 2>&1

+You can add this for example by running:

+    crontab -e

+and saving your file there

 ### How to run

 Run the following command: